Cultural walks along the Bergstrasse

 Jewish Cemetery: Sights at a glance

-There is a special cultural monument in Alsbach: the largest Jewish Orthodox country cemetery in Hesse.
-The culture walks see themselves as a bridge between Jewish and Christian burial culture in order to achieve a better understanding and togetherness.
-In addition to the history of the cemetery, design features of the cemetery and tombs (symbols, inscriptions) are explained on all tours.
+The largest Jewish Orthodox rural cemetery in Hesse is located in Alsbach.
+The cultural walks see themselves as a bridge between Jewish and Christian burial culture in order to achieve a better understanding and togetherness.

 Alsbach-Hähnlein: In the change of time